‘Bold And The Beautiful’ Spoilers Mon. August 6: Liam Upset As Steffy Interferes With Hope, Emma Begs Thorne

-Bold and the Beautiful spoilers for Monday, August 6 reveal that Liam (Scott Clifton) will be upset when Steffy (Jacqueline MacInnes Wood) steps in and acts outside of her scope.
-Emma (Nia Sioux) will also be dismayed at finding out that Zoe (Kiara Barnes) is Forrester Creations newest model, and will appeal to a higher authority.
+Bold and the Beautiful spoilers for Monday, August 6, reveal that Liam (Scott Clifton) will be upset when Steffy (Jacqueline MacInnes Wood) steps in and acts outside of her scope.
+Emma (Nia Sioux) will also be dismayed at finding out that Zoe (Kiara Barnes) is Forrester Creations’ newest model, and will appeal to a higher authority.

 Emma was so relieved last week that Zoe was leaving for London.
 It seems as if the young intern was threatened by Zoe’s previous relationship with Xander, and the fact that she is a stunning model who stole the show at the Hope For The Future fashion show.
 She even told Xander, “Your possessive ex-girlfriend is on her way back to the other side of the pond.
 Life is good.”
-Now it seems as if she spoke to soon because it will soon be revealed that Thorne (Ingo Rademacher) asked Zoe to work for Forrester Creations, according to Highlight Hollywood.
+Now it seems as if she spoke too soon because it will soon be revealed that Thorne (Ingo Rademacher) asked Zoe to work for Forrester Creations, according to Highlight Hollywood.

 Zoe will find out that her biggest threat is back and will make a beeline for Thorne.
-She will beg him to reconsider hiring Zoe, after all she was the website stalker, and will urge him to rather consider another candidate.
+She will beg him to reconsider hiring Zoe, after all, she was the website stalker and will urge him to rather consider another candidate.
 However, Bold and the Beautiful spoilers indicate that Zoe is here to stay and Emma will need to learn to deal with her insecurities.

 PHOTOS: Sneak Peek at Next Week.
 Xander comforts Emma who is furious at Zoe’s surprise appearance on the runway.
 Liam and Hope are taken aback when Steffy finds them in a compromising position.
 Brooke comforts Hope after she reveals how she and Liam broke Steffy’s heart.
 Hurt beyond belief by Liam, Steffy makes a shocking deal with Dollar Bill Spencer.
 With Hope’s future in mind, Brooke reminds a guilt-ridden Liam that he is single and has done nothing wrong.
 Ridge fights to control his emotions when Hope reveals that Steffy caught her and Liam in a moment of passion. #BoldandBeautiful